pdjr-signalk-plugins/range-monitor/README.md

 __--> Options__
-The _In-range_ option requests that a notification also be issued when the monitored data stream re-enters the normal region after transiting one or other threshold.
+The _In-range_ option requests that a notification also be issued when the monitored path value re-enters the 'between-thresholds' region after transiting one or other threshold.
 Default is not to issue the in-range notification.
-Any issued notification will contain the simple message "_path_ value is nominal" and will have a type of "Normal".
 ## Messages

 __signalk-threshold-notifier__ outputs the following messages to the Signal K